 Girty was also a high-profile traitor who deserted at a pivotal time in the war.
 That had to play into American anxieties as well.

 Dr. Knight’s narrative was widely disseminated in its day, cementing Girty’s reputation as a cruel monster.
-Of course, there are more documented instances of Girty stopping torture and executions than there are of him participating, but those were usually dismissed by the Americans out of hand.
+Of course, there are more documented instances of Girty stopping torture and executions than there are of him participating, but those were usually dismissed out-of-hand by the Americans.

 And let’s not forget that there were three Girtys raiding along the frontier!
 Any act committed by the Girty boys wound up attributed to Simon, and as his legend grew, completely unrelated atrocities along the frontier wound up the Girty name attached to them.